Politicians look to make hay at Kentucky Derby

 “It’s an opportunity to be seen through a different sort of lens — not being just a serious politician, just a person who’s trying to have some fun on Derby Day,” Cross said.

 For the governor, the power of incumbency comes into play.
-He’s able to bask in the national TV spotlight when presenting the trophy to the Derby winner’s ownership connections.
-It’s also a chance to make a pitch for the bluegrass state.
+He basks in the national TV spotlight when presenting the trophy to the Derby winner’s ownership connections.
+It’s also a chance to make a pitch for the Bluegrass State.

-During last year’s trophy presentation, Bevin boasted that Kentucky produces the best racehorses, bourbon, and manufactured products.
+During the trophy presentation Saturday, Bevin touted Kentucky as the home of fast cars and horses and for its hospitality.
+He plugged the state’s engineering and manufacturing sectors — a priority of his since taking office.
+He spoke over a booing crowd after a controversial outcome in the race.
+Maximum Security led all the way and finished first, only to be disqualified for interference.
+Long-shot Country House was declared the winner.

 Governors have long used Derby festivities as a business recruitment tool.
 Guest lists can include CEOs and other top business executives.